skx/yal/README.md

   * If present the file `~/.yalrc` is loaded before the REPL starts.
   * Here is a sample [.yalrc](.yalrc) file which shows the kind of thing you might wish to do.

+When running with the `-debug` flag any output from the `(error)` primitive will be shown to STDERR, along with some internal logging.

 Finally if you've downloaded a binary release from [our release page](https://github.com/skx/yal/releases) the `-v` flag will show you what version you're running:

 ```sh